Security-Onion-Solutions/securityonion-docs/zeek.rst

 Intel
 -----

-You can add your own Intel to ``/opt/so/saltstack/local/salt/zeek/policy/intel/intel.dat``.
+You can add your own intel to ``/opt/so/saltstack/local/salt/zeek/policy/intel/intel.dat`` and then run ``sudo salt-call state.highstate``.
 When writing this file, ensure there are no leading/trailing spaces or lines, and that only a single tab is used to separate fields.
 If you experience an error, or do not notice ``/nsm/zeek/logs/current/intel.log`` being generated, try having a look in ``/nsm/zeek/logs/current/reporter.log`` for clues.
 You may also want to restart Zeek after making changes by running ``sudo so-zeek-restart``.

 For more information, please see: